UK to facilitate release of Iranian tanker if it gets Syria guarantees: Hunt

 The tanker was seized last week by British Royal Marines off the coast of the British Mediterranean territory of Gibraltar on suspicion of violating sanctions against Syria.

-Iran has demanded Britain release the ship and denies it was taking oil to Syria in violation of European Union sanctions.
+Iran on Saturday reiterated its call for the ship’s release.
+It denies the tanker was taking oil to Syria in violation of European Union sanctions.

 The affair has stoked tension in the Gulf, with Britain saying on Thursday that it had fended off Iranian ships that tried to block a British tanker in the area.

-Hunt said the call with his Iran’s foreign minister had been constructive and Mohammad Javad Zarif had told him that Iran wanted to resolve the issue and was not seeking to escalate tensions.
+Hunt said the call with Iran’s foreign minister had been constructive and Mohammad Javad Zarif had told him that Iran wanted to resolve the issue and was not seeking to escalate tensions.

 “I reassured him our concern was destination not origin of the oil on Grace One & that UK would facilitate release if we received guarantees that it would not be going to Syria, following due process in (Gibraltar) courts,” Hunt wrote on Twitter.